Face and Neck Lift Surgery

 • Excess fat deposits

-Who is a good candidate for a face or neck lift?
+Who is a candidate for a facelift?

-These procedures are not recommended for younger patients whose visible signs of ageing can be addressed effectively with less invasive treatments.
-Nor are they recommended for patients who are obese, have problems with blood clotting, uncontrolled high blood pressure, or a tendency to form large scars.
-There are, however, other facial enhancement procedures offered at Form and Face that Dr Norris will be happy to discuss with you.
+These procedures are not recommended for younger patients whose visible signs of ageing may be effectively addressed with less invasive treatments.
+They are also not recommended for patients who are obese, have problems with blood clotting, have uncontrolled high blood pressure, or have a tendency to form large scars.
+However, Dr Norris will be happy to discuss other facial procedures offered at Form and Face with you should you not be a suitable candidate for a surgical procedure.

-Prior to a facelift or neck lift, Dr Norris will meet with you in our Bondi Junction practice for a preliminary consultation.
-At that time, he will evaluate your skin tone and facial structure, including the degree of the skin and the amount of fat tissue on the face.
+Dr Norris will evaluate your skin tone and facial structure, including the degree of the skin and the amount of fat tissue on the face.

 If you decide to move forward, you will then meet Shannon, our bright and friendly Practice Manager.
 Shannon will arrange a detailed quote and discuss your options for surgery.

-• Stop Taking Blood-Thinning Medications – Discontinue any medications you are taking that are associated with a risk of increased bleeding two weeks prior to surgery.
+• Stop taking blood-thinning medications – Discontinue any medications you are taking that are associated with a risk of increased bleeding two weeks prior to surgery.
 This includes over-the-counter preparations and prescribed medication, as well as herbal supplements.
 The only exceptions are medications that have been approved by Dr Norris.

-What happens during a facelift or neck lift surgery?
+What happens during a facelift surgery?

 There are three steps in a traditional full-face facelift:

 • Main Incision – This incision is made above the hairline and continues in front of and behind the ear.
-It is hidden in the hair line so that only a small scar will be visible post-surgery.
+It is hidden in the hairline so that only a small scar will be visible post-surgery.

 • Secondary Incision – This incision is made beneath the chin.